junginh/opioidHackathon/README.md

 > Real-time/prediction models and visualization tools to assist Orange County Public Health and UCI Health to prevent addiction and overdose.

 ## Our solution
-Use tweets, 7 economical features, 8 possible targets
+- Use tweets and 7 economical features & 8 targets
-Provide prediction model using Scikit-learn library
+- Provide prediction model using Scikit-learn library

 ## Programmers:
 - [Jungin Hong](https://www.linkedin.com/in/junginh/)